BrentYoshida/security-portfolio/methodology/enumeration.md

 # Enumeration Checklist
-**Status:** Living document — updated as methodology develops
+**Status:** Living document:  updated as methodology develops
 **Last Updated:** April 2026

 ---

 ## Philosophy

 Enumeration is where engagements are won or lost.
-The vulnerability is almost always discovered during this phase — exploitation is just acting on what enumeration revealed.
+The vulnerability is almost always discovered during this phase; exploitation is just acting on what enumeration revealed.
 Rushing to exploitation before enumeration is complete is the most common reason people get stuck on machines and miss findings on real engagements.

 Run every applicable section before moving to Phase 3.
 Check each box before declaring enumeration complete.

 ---

-## Phase 1 — Initial Connectivity
+## Phase 1:  Initial Connectivity

 ```bash
 # Confirm host is live before running anything else